Electrical Engineering (M.S.E.E. or M.Eng.)

 - Preparation for rewarding careers at top global companies in a range of major industries.

 - Skills to communicate the results of your research in an effective and professional manner.

-Tailor your graduate degree to match your career goals by choosing courses in applied electromagnetics, biomedical engineering, power and energy systems, signal and image processing, wireless communications, cyber security, and unmanned systems.
+Tailor your electrical engineering graduate degree to match your career goals.
+Choose courses in applied electromagnetics, biomedical engineering, power and energy systems, signal and image processing, wireless communications, cyber security, or unmanned systems.